jlherren/andeo-lunch/README.md

 ## Development quick start

-1. Make sure you have Node 16+ and Yarn installed.
+1. Make sure you have Node 16+ and npm installed.

 2. Create a file `backend/config.json` with this content: